Kristen Bell: Public image

 Despite "new celebrity" status, Bell claimed that she was not concerned because "no one ever recognizes me anyway".
 She has said that her friend Hayden Panettiere is more famous than she is and attracts more attention; as Bell explained, "I hang out with Hayden quite a bit—they never take pictures of me.
 I just step to the side, and I push myself in front of her when she wants to get out of it, or put her in the car."

 Bell was a recurring guest on The Late Late Show with Craig Ferguson, appearing in interviews as well as sketches.
-On The Late Late Show, she shows a humorous hostility towards Craig Ferguson's robot skeleton sidekick Geoff Peterson, claiming that she had wanted to be Ferguson's sidekick on his show and taking it upon herself to cut Peterson down every chance she gets.
-Both Bell and Peterson appeared with Ferguson during the five Late Late Show episodes filmed in France.
+On The Late Late Show, she repeatedly showed a humorous hostility towards Craig Ferguson's robot skeleton sidekick Geoff Peterson, claiming that she had wanted to be Ferguson's sidekick on his show and taking it upon herself to cut Peterson down every chance she got.
+Both Bell and Peterson appeared with Ferguson during the five Late Late Show episodes filmed in France in 2011.

 In January 2011, it was announced that Bell would be the new face of Neutrogena.
 In 2014, Bell posed nude for the May issue of Allure magazine – alongside Jenna Dewan, Minnie Driver, and Nia Long.
 In April 2019, Bell was featured on the cover of Entrepreneur magazine's April–May issue.
-In the article, she discussed her snack bar company, This Saves Lives, which donates its sales to help feed malnourished children around the globe.
+In the article, she discussed her snack bar company, This Bar Saves Lives, which donates its sales to help feed malnourished children around the globe.
 In November 2019, Bell and Idina Menzel, who play sisters in Disney's Frozen franchise, received neighboring stars—Bell's was the 2681st and Menzel's was the 2682nd—on the Hollywood Walk of Fame.

 Personal life

 Relationships and family

 In 2007, Bell ended a five-year relationship with former fiancé Kevin Mann.
 She later told Complex magazine that dating "makes me want to vomit.
 And not out of grossness—OK, a little bit out of grossness, but just nerves...
 I've always been a serial monogamist."

-In late 2007, Bell began dating actor Dax Shepard, who is also from Metro Detroit.
-The couple announced their engagement in January 2010.
+In late 2007, Bell began dating actor Dax Shepard, who is also from the Detroit metropolitan area.
+They announced their engagement in January 2010.
 They decided to delay marriage until the state of California passed legislation legalizing same-sex marriage.
 They co-starred in the 2010 film When in Rome, the 2012 film Hit and Run, and the 2017 film CHiPs.
 After section 3 of the Defense of Marriage Act was ruled unconstitutional by the Supreme Court on June 26, 2013, Bell asked Shepard to marry her through Twitter, which he accepted.
 They were married at the Beverly Hills County Clerk's Office on October 16, 2013.
-They have two daughters born in 2013 and 2014.
+They have two daughters, born in March 2013 and December 2014.